pfbrowning/ng-radio/README.md

 * Increase polling interval
 * Refactor ConfigService such that we're exposing `getConfig$` as an observable piped through `shareReplay(1)` and then converting it to a promise within `APP_INITIALIZER`
 * Refactor `loadMetadata` such that it always sets the status as "LoadingStreamInfo" and the template determines what to display based on the presence of stream info.
+* Refactor AuthenticationService & SleepTimerService to use something less bloated than Moment.js
+* Refactor AuthenticationService to expose the current user & authenticated state as observables
 * Implement NGRX for state management throughout the app.
+* Replace Angular Material with PrimeNG
+* Optimize bundle size
+* Migrate build from classic Azure DevOps to YAML build
 * Refactor the core site layout to use vertical flexbox rather than using a fixed-position div for the center content area
 * Package up generic, reusable things individually and publish them to npm
     * setAltSrc function